 - 10^7 to 10^9 ohm surface resistivity on 3DP sample using concentric ring test method.

 - Note: Internal studies have indicated that increased extruder temperatures can achieve higher levels of conductivity.
 Likewise, lower extruder temperatures have resulted in lower levels of conductivity.
 Each printer is set-up differently as well as varied part geometry.
 Therefore, expect some trial time to understand how this filament works in your specific printer / application.
 However, please do not exceed 270°C to reduce the risk of polymer degradation.

 Surface Conductivity as a Function of Extruder Temperature:

 The surface resistance of the printed ESD-safe part will vary depending on the printer’s extruder temperature.
 For example, if your testing indicates the part is too insulative, then increasing the extruder temperature will result in improved conductivity.
 Therefore, the surface resistance can be ‘dialed-in’ by adjusting the extruder temperature up or down depending on the reading you receive on your part.

-- Platform Prep: Magigoo Bed Prep Adhesive or 3DXTECH Polyimide Tape gives us the best results.
+- Bed Prep: Magigoo Bed Prep Adhesive and 3DXTECH Polyimide Tape work best for us.

-- Support: Our Aquatek water soluble X1 Universal Support Material works great to create complex parts.
+- Supports: Water soluble AquaTek X1 USM works great for complex parts.